GoogleCloudPlatform/spanner-migration-tool/README.md

 capabilities of HarbourBridge.

 HarbourBridge is designed to simplify Spanner evaluation and migration.
-It supports two types of migrations - bulk migration and streaming migration.
-In bulk migration harbourbridge performs end to end migration and is suggested for migrating moderate-size datasets to Spanner(up to about 100GB).
-In case of streaming migration harbourbridge orchestrates datastream and dataflow job to perform the migration and is suggested for larger databases.
 Certain features of relational databases, especially those that don't map directly to Spanner features, are ignored, e.g. stored functions and procedures, and sequences.
 Types such as integers, floats, char/text, bools,